lienkolabs/synergy/README.md

+From time to time groups of worried and bothered individuals take establish for themselves new media for the coordination of action and sharing ideas on a commitment to face the status quo.

+Examples abound, of greater or lesser consequence.
+For example, the so called Republic of Letters gave birth, through the culmination of scientific socieities and their periodicals, to the scientific revolution.
+ARPANET gave birth, through the internet task force and the RFC publication, to the open standards internet.
+Or, more recently, riot grrrl gave birth, through their zine, to the third wave of feminism.
+All these share a common theme: experimentalism rather than dogma, reputation rather than authority, autonomy rather than control.

+We believe that time has come for the worried and bothered of our era to stand against technology plataforms.
+And we are proposing a new media, the Synergy Social Protocol, in order to facilitate coordination of action and sharing of ideas.

+For we strongly believe that any social media worthy of its name must be invented in itself, and must be invented socially.
+We cannot continue to accept that the terms of our digital experince to be dictate by a tiny group of individuals with their peculiar cultural biases, worldview and motivations.
+We all must build a new, personal, internet!

 # Synergy Protocol

 ## Overview

 Synergy protocol was designed as a digital framework for collaboration and collective construction.
-Protocol functionalities were inspired by the - arguably
-- most successful form of human cooperation: scientific publishing.
+Protocol functionalities were inspired by the - arguably - most successful form of human cooperation: scientific publishing.

 Synergy was built on top of axé social protocol, which provides primitives for identity and stage management.

 ## General structure

 The most fundamental functionalities for collaborative project development derive from two basic constructions: groups of individuals with a common goal, which are called COLLECTIVE by this protocol, and these groups’ ability to